-For families looking to help their teenagers manage money, this is THE prepaid card of choice.
+For families looking to help their teenagers manage money, this is a great prepaid option.
 I’ve personally met the founder of FamZoo, and this card is built from the ground up with teens and families in mind.

-With FamZoo, parents, and teens get a card.
+With the FamZoo Prepaid MasterCard, parents, and teens get a card.
 Parents have complete visibility into all transactions, and can even download their app for quick reference.
 Parents can also immediately transfer funds between cards, which is ideal for allowance or other incentives.

 Finally, the cost is very reasonable.
 A family of four can have cards for each family member for as little as $0.63 per card per month.